-MCCC has established partnerships with a number of stakeholders in the Aboriginal and Torres Strait Islander health sector, including: Victorian Aboriginal Community Controlled Health Organisation (VACCHO), Eastern Victoria GP Training (EVGPT), Aboriginal Community Controlled Health Organisations (ACCHOs), and Aboriginal communities within the training footprint, which include Elders, Cultural Educators and Mentors.
+MCCC has established partnerships with a number of stakeholders in the Aboriginal and Torres Strait Islander health sector, including: Victorian Aboriginal Community Controlled Health Organisation (VACCHO), Aboriginal Community Controlled Health Organisations (ACCHOs) and Aboriginal communities within the training footprint, which include Elders, Cultural Educators and Mentors.
 MCCC has its own Aboriginal and Torres Strait Islander Health Advisory Committee (AHAC)

-We are working towards development of a Reconciliation Action Plan and continue to foster our long-standing and effective working relationships with the Aboriginal Community Controlled Health Services and other Indigenous health services and communities within the region.
+We are finalising our Reconciliation Action Plan and continue to foster our long-standing and effective working relationships with the Aboriginal Community Controlled Health Services and other Indigenous health services and communities within the region.

 A work in progress